Keith Knight is many things to many people–rapper,

 MUSIC: Knight was also a part of the seminal nerdcore hip-hop band, the Marginal Prophets.
 Winners of a California Music Award for their 2nd disc, Bohemian Rap CD, beating out rap heavyweights Paris, Aceyalone, E-40, Too-Short, and Ice Cube’s Westside Connection!!
 Hip-hop music with a punk-rock aesthetic!!

-WORLD FAMOUS SLIDESHOW: Keith Knight has performed his hilariously eye-opening racialicious comic strip slideshow at college campuses, comedy clubs, libraries, churches, art spaces and community centers worldwide!
+WORLD FAMOUS SLIDESHOW: Keith Knight has performed his internationally recognized, eye-opening comic strip slideshow on police brutality at college campuses, comedy clubs, libraries, churches, art spaces and community centers worldwide!
 He shared the stage with writer Dave Eggers, This American Life’s Ira Glass and They Might Be Giants on the McSweeney’s vs. They Might Be Giants tour.
 He also leads many workshops and panel discussions concerning race, health, community-based arts, media literacy, and making a living as a cartoonist.
 For details, info and bookings, contact Keef at firstname.lastname@example.org.

 In 1984, Keith Knight was the official Michael Jackson impersonator of Jordan Marsh, a department store in Boston.
 He is only slightly embarrassed by this.